 Here are a collection of miscellaneous items that I brought that were either packed into my day pack (the f-stop Loka) or stuffed away into the main pack.

 - GoPole Grenade Grip – At this point in my career, I wasn’t doing a lot of serious video so a simple grip like this for my GoPro was enough.
 The funny thing is I never ended putting together any video for this trip.

 - Rocket Air Blaster – This is part of my camera kit to clean the lenses on an as-needed basis.
 This is a very useful tool because you really don’t want to be blowing with your mouth to get dust off which leads to spit flying all over.

 - Mamut Headlamp – This model has since been discontinued but in general it’s a good idea to bring a headlamp because you might be doing a sunrise/sunset hike or if a power outage occurs.

 - Aquapac Waterproof Case – This soft case is great because it’s extremely easy to roll away and still provides you touch control if you put your phone inside.
 I bring this only if I think there’s a chance I’ll have to go out into the water (i.e. kayak or canoe).

 - Euro Plug Adapters – I read somewhere that some places in Peru still use the Euro round plugs so I’ve brought two in case.

-- Air Canada First Class Amenity Bag – This is currently being phased out but it’s a great bag because I can perfectly fit my portable power bank, cables and the MacBook charger all in there.
+- Air Canada Amenity Bag – This is currently being phased out but it’s a great bag because I can perfectly fit my portable power bank, cables and the MacBook charger all in there.